Smart-Chain-git/certification/README.md

 The Tezos DigiSign solution has the following many advantages.

-Independence : Signing documents does not require the use of a trusted third party, SaaS subscription or any software
+|Independence|Signing documents does not require the use of a trusted third party, SaaS subscription or any software

-Cost savings : The cost of the transaction is the same regardless of the number of documents signed The unit price to sign a document is several thousand times cheaper than that practiced by the providers offering a solution based on a centralized PKI infrastructure
+|Cost savings|The cost of the transaction is the same regardless of the number of documents signed.
+The unit price to sign a document is several thousand times cheaper than that practiced by the providers offering a solution based on a centralized PKI infrastructure

-Confidentiality	: Document does not need to be sent to Tezos DigiSign to be signed, it does not leave the IS and the company network
+|Confidentiality|Document does not need to be sent to Tezos DigiSign to be signed, it does not leave the IS and the company network.
 No need to archive the signed copy of the document with a third party (the signer should just keep proof of signature)

-Multiformat : Any type of file can be signed, there is no limitation on format, weight and size Network traffic is optimized because documents do not pass through the network
+|Multiformat|Any type of file can be signed, there is no limitation on format, weight and size.
+Network traffic is optimized because documents do not pass through the network

-Transparency : Proof of signature is stored in the blockchain within a Smart Contract accessible without permission, in a public and transparent way
+|Transparency|Proof of signature is stored in the blockchain within a Smart Contract accessible without permission, in a public and transparent way.
 It is easy to prove the authenticity, integrity and timestamp of a document

-Immutability : Once stored in the blockchain, proof of signature cannot be deleted and are accessible to anyone by reading the Smart Contract
+|Immutability|Once stored in the blockchain, proof of signature cannot be deleted and are accessible to anyone by reading the Smart Contract.
 Proof of signature remain accessible as long as the blockchain network is active, the retention period is not limited in time

 ## Multiple use cases